koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 >
 > Code: We modify the activations after the residual add layer in the first residual block of the second Impala block.

 Now that we're done with preamble, let's see the cheese vector in action!
-Here's a seed where subtracting the cheese vector is very effective at getting the agent to ignore cheese:
+Here's a seed where subtracting the cheese vector is effective at getting the agent to ignore cheese:

 ![](https://assets.turntrout.com/static/images/posts/tly1j6ydizgjnjjcocke.avif)
 <br/>Figure: Vector fields for the mouse normally, for the mouse with the cheese vector subtracted during every forward pass, and the diff between the two cases.